web-ridge/dbifier/README.md

 - [ ] Create basic relations
 - [ ] Export to MySQL or PostgreSQL
 - [ ] Import from MySQL or PostgreSQL
+- [ ] Better approach for saving data locally
+- [ ] Support for syncing with cloud

 ## Techniques
 https://github.com/holistics/dbml